Australian National Maritime Museum#14 in Best Things To Do in Sydney

 No harbor city would be complete without a maritime museum, and Sydney's is one of the best.
 Here, you can view exhibits about everything from fish X-rays to pirates, but that's just scratching the surface.
-The standout at this maritime museum is the 14 ships docked in Darling Harbour.
+The standout at this maritime museum is the ships docked in Darling Harbour.
 All are open to museumgoers to board and explore.
-Notable vessels include the HMAS Vampire, a destroyer ship; the HMAS Onslow, a submarine; the James Craig, a three-masted barque ship; and the Akarana, an 1800s racing yacht.
+Notable vessels include the HMAS Vampire, a destroyer ship; the HMAS Onslow, a submarine; and the Akarana, an 1800s racing yacht.

 Families that have visited the Australian National Maritime Museum praised its diversity of activities for kids.
-The museum's guides offer a wealth of knowledge about each of the docked ships, and inside, children can participate in an array of kid-friendly events and activities, themed arts and crafts projects and interactive artifact experiences.
-And because of the abundance of exhibits offered, many previous museumgoers felt the AU$30 (or $22) admission fee was more than justified.
+The museum's guides offer a wealth of knowledge about each of the docked ships, and inside, children can participate in an array of kid-friendly events and activities, themed arts and crafts projects and interactive activity trails.
+And because of the abundance of exhibits offered, many previous museumgoers felt the AU$32 (or about $23) admission fee was more than justified.

-Though the property's permanent galleries are free to enter, access to the Australian National Maritime Musem's ships and rotating exhibits requires a Big Ticket.
+Though the property's permanent galleries are free to enter, access to the Australian National Maritime Museum's ships and rotating exhibits requires a Big Ticket.
 For children and students, a Big Ticket will cost AU$20 (around $14) each; however, children younger than 4 enter for free.
 To cut costs, groups should consider buying a family ticket, which includes admission for two adults and up to three children.
 (Admission is included with an iVenture Card.)